ChrisRDavila/CC-Validator/TEST.md

 Describe: Validator

-Test:"Should validate that element is entered into input"
+Test: Should validate that element is entered into input
 Code: validator(" ")
 Expected Output: True

-Test: "should test that no input will not give us results we want"
+Test: should test that no input will not give us results we want"
 code: validator()
 expected output: false

 Test: shoud return false for non-numbers entered in input
 code: validator("number")
 expected Output: false

+Test: Should return true with string including spaces
+code: validator("23 45")
+expected output:True

+Describe: lengthChecker

+Test: The function checks string length ignoring spaces.
+Code: lengthChecker("a string")
+expected output: 7;